jthodge/ror-exercises/exercises.md

 ## 5. By following the example of the `hello` action in Listing 1.9, add a second action called `goodbye` that renders the text “goodbye, world!”.
 Edit the routes file from Listing 1.11 so that the root route goes to goodbye instead of to hello

 🌎👋

+## 6. Arrange for your production app to display “hola, mundo!”.

+👍

+## 7. Arrange for the root route to display the result of the goodbye action.

+👍